 LEAs are also responsible for developing policies and procedures and ensuring effective implementation.
 LEAs are required annually to complete the Local Education Agency Assurances and the LEA Agreement for Special Education in Oklahoma which ensure that all eligible students in the LEA have access to a free and appropriate public education (FAPE) (34 CFR §300.17).
 It is important for LEAs to also have policies and procedures in place to ensure that IDEA is implemented in accordance with the federal regulations.
-Failure to complete these requirements can directly affect approval of budget applications and other financial-related issues, as well as factor into decisions related to the level of support assigned a district.
+Failure to complete these requirements can directly affect approval of budget applications and other financial-related issues, as well as factor into decisions related to the level of support assigned a district through differential monitoring or selective reviews.